 Q: What is Blue UAS?

 A: Blue UAS is a holistic and continuous approach to rapidly prototyping and scaling commercial UAS technology for the DoD.
 Blue UAS aims to provide trusted, advanced capabilities to UAS users.
-Our work is aligned to one of 5 lines of effort
+We accomplish this goal through use of the Cleared List and Framework.

 Q: Before Blue UAS, how did DoD members access sUAS?